cqtan/Laravel-Crud-Sandbox/readme.md

 can have additional pages belonging to a subject, which again CRUD can be performed on.

 ![example](/resources/images/example.png)

+Database is currently set to Heroku's PostgreSQL.
+To change it back to MySQL for local development, go to "/config/database.php" and change
+" **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

 ## Setting up the environment: